 The Easter laugh.

-I only just learned about Holy Humour Sunday at The Inhabit conference this last weekend, but today have spent time thinking about how to celebrate, and this is so in keeping with The Gift of Wonder that I couldn’t resist highlighting it here.
-The Joyful Noiseletter is one place to look for ideas if you have trouble planning some fun times of your own, and the re: worship blogsite is a good place for liturgies if you are too fried after all the Easter activities to craft your own.
+I only just learned about Holy Humour Sunday and today have spent time thinking about how to celebrate, and this is so in keeping with The Gift of Wonder that I couldn’t resist highlighting it here.
+This article Holy Humor Sunday: Make Them Laugh! is a great place to start getting ideas and maybe get some ideas for how to dress up, or down for the day.
+The Joyful Noiseletter is another place to look for ideas if you have trouble planning some fun times of your own, and the re: worship blogsite is a good place for liturgies if you are too fried after all the Easter activities to craft your own.
 However it shouldn’t be hard for us to come up with some fun ideas for church.
 Here are some suggestions that come to my mind:

 Choose a fun liturgy

 Re:worship blogsite is a great place to visit to add a more playful feel to the service.
 You might like to have some balloons and even party hats to hand out before the service for people to throw in the air.
 I particularly love this liturgy – complete with “holy humor breaks” in the service.

 The smiles of the adults.

 in the most unlikely places and in silly ways.

 Joy and praise fills our hearts and in our songs

 for we are God’s people. (complete liturgy here)